Bill/orchestrated/README.markdown

 When you create a new orchestration that is waiting on a prerequisite that is not complete yet, the orchestration will be in the "waiting" state.
 Some time later, if that prerequisite completes, then your orchestration will become "ready".
 A "ready" orchestration is automatically queued to run by the framework (via [delayed_job](https://github.com/collectiveidea/delayed_job)).

-A "ready" orchestration will use [delayed_job](https://github.com/collectiveidea/delayed_job) to delivery its (delayed) message.
-In the context of such a message delivery (inside your object method e.g. StatementGenerator#generate or StatementGenerator#render) you can rely on the ability to access the current Orchestration (context) object via the "orchestration" accessor.
+A "ready" orchestration will use [delayed_job](https://github.com/collectiveidea/delayed_job) to deliver its (delayed) message.
+In the context of such a message delivery (inside your object method e.g. ```Xform#merge``` or ```Xform#load``` in our example) you can rely on the ability to access the current Orchestration (context) object via the ```orchestration``` accessor.
+Be careful with that one though.
+You really shouldn't need it very often, and to use it, you have to understand framework internals.

 After your workflow step executes, the orchestration moves into either the "succeeded" or "failed" state.

-When an orchestration is "ready" or "waiting" it may be canceled by sending it the ```cancel!``` message.
-This moves it to the "canceled" state and prevents delivery of the orchestrated message (in the future).
+When an orchestration is "ready" or "waiting" it may be canceled by sending it the ```cancel!``` message (i.e. a ```cancel!``` message to the ```OrchestrationCompletion```.
+This moves it to the orchestration to the "canceled" state and prevents delivery of the orchestrated message (in the future).

 It is important to understand that both of the states: "succeeded" and "failed" are part of a "super-state": "complete".
 When an orchestration is in either of those two states, it will return ```true``` in response to the ```complete?``` message.

 It is not just successful completion of orchestrated methods that causes dependent ones to run—a "failed" orchestration is complete too!
-If you have an orchestration that actually requires successful completion of its prerequisite then it can inspect the prerequisite as needed.
-It's accessible through the ```orchestration`` accessor (on the orchestrated object).
+If you have an orchestration that actually requires successful completion of its prerequisite then your method can inspect the prerequisite as needed, by accessing it via ```self.orchestration.prerequisite.prerequisite```.

 Failure (An Option)
 -------------------